worldofdogscomp/worldofdogscomp/README.md

-This repo belongs to World of Dogs Company
+This profile belongs to World of Dogs Company